oreluk/subShift/README.md

 Input: **fileLocation** is a string specifying the location of the subtitle.  **changeAmount** is a integer value specifying in milliseconds the amount to advance or delay a subtitle file.

 Script will save an adjusted subtitle file at **fileLocation** and back up the original subtitle  at **fileLocation-original**.
+Current version does not allow for subtitles to exceed initial timestamp.
+Need to do further research to see how players like VLC handles negative time stamps.

 ## Motivation